ColeMurray/serverless-express-lambda-cdk/README.md

 # serverless-express-lambda-cdk
-An express serverless lambda project deployed with AWS CDK
+An express serverless lambda project configured with typescript deployed with AWS CDK

 This stack deploys:
 - CI/CD pipeline